How Often Should My Business Perform a Full Web Accessibility Audit?

 • Your marketing team decides to add a survey widget to collect information about your prospective clients.
 The widget uses various form elements such as input fields, radio buttons, checkboxes, and select drop downs.
 Each of the form elements need to be tested to ensure that everyone, regardless of their abilities, can successfully complete the survey.

-The functionality updates listed here are a few of the most common that we notice our clients adding to their websites, but there are many other examples of functionally updates that would necessitate an accessibility audit.
+The functionality updates listed here are a few of the most common that we notice our clients adding to their websites, but there are many other examples of functional updates that would necessitate testing for accessibility.
 If you add functionality to only one page, it’s possible that auditing only that page is enough.

 We recommend that you audit the new functionality before releasing it to your live website.
 This will ensure that your website remains accessible at all times.
 It would be very unfortunate to advertise a great new functionality only to drive traffic to an inaccessible website.